Gaussian measures on the of space of Riemannian metrics: The space of metrics

 \subsection{The $L^2$ metric}

 Once the volume form is fixed, the action of $\SL(T_x M)$ on the stalk of $\Metv(M)$ at $x$ identifies it with the symmetric space $S = \SL_n(\R)/\SO(n)$.
-As noted above this space supports an $\SL_n(\R)$-invariant Riemannian metric of non-positive curvature (we recall an explicit description below).
-We write its distance function $d_S$; we then write $d_x$ for the well-defined metric on the stalk at $x$ of $\Metv(M)$.
+As noted above this space supports an $\SL_n(\R)$-invariant Riemannian metric of non-positive curvature.
+Denote its distance function $d_S$; we then write $d_x$ for the well-defined metric on the stalk at $x$ of $\Metv(M)$.
 Integrating this over $M$ then gives a metric (to be denoted $\Omega_2$) on $\Metv(M)$: given two Riemannian metrics $g^0, g^1 \in \Metv(M)$ on $M$ with the same Riemannian volume form $\dv$, we set

-We will need to understand the metric $d_S$.
-For this, identify $S$ with the space of positive maps $\R^n \to \R^n$, in which case we may identify all tangent spaces to $S$ with the space $\Sym (\R^n)$ of the corresponding symmetric maps.
-The Riemannian metric on $S$ is then